karnsandhuu/transit-database/README.md

         SELECT 'Zone' AS PassType
         FROM dual

+        UNION ALL

+        SELECT 'Daily' AS PassType
+        FROM dual

+        UNION ALL

+        SELECT 'Weekly' AS PassType
+        FROM dual

-        UNION
+        UNION ALL

-        SELECT 'Timed' AS PassType
+        SELECT 'Monthly' AS PassType
         FROM dual
     ) requiredTypes
     WHERE NOT EXISTS (